SofiaThiel/Python_basics_for_data_science_IBMcourse/README.md

-# Python_basics_for_data_science_IBMcourse
+# Python basics for data science IBMcourse
-Laboratories, homeworks and more of the pyhton bascis for data science IBM course
+Laboratories, homeworks and more of the pyhton bascis for data science IBM course that I complete.